apache/manifoldcf/connectors/jcifs/lib-proprietary/README.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.

-For the jcifs connector, certain changes were made to jcifs itself to work reliably with Samba systems.
-This set of upstream changes is encapsulated in the following file:

-jcifs.diffs, against version 1.3.9 as downloaded from http://jcifs.samba.org.

-To build this connector, copy the jcifs.jar into this directory, and build the connector using the standard ant build.
+To build this connector, copy the jcifs-ng.jar into this directory, and build the connector using the standard ant build.
 You can read more about the process on the "how-to-build-and-deploy.html" documentation page.